doubleloop-io/refactoring-legacy-code-workshop-csharp/TRANSCRIPT.md

 Redirect output from memory to file.
 Run tests many times, each one to different files.
 Are the results equals?
 Compare with diff tool.
-They are different, outout isn.t deterministic.
+They are different, outout isn't deterministic.
 Why?
 Possible causes?
 Input?
 DateTime?
 Db?
 Looking for it.
 Find All "random".